Skip to main content

 Anatomy of the male urinary system (left panel) and female urinary system (right panel) showing the kidneys, ureters, bladder, and urethra.
 The inside of the left kidney shows the renal pelvis.
 An inset shows the renal tubules and urine.
 Also shown are the prostate and penis (left panel) and the uterus (right panel).
 Urine is made in the renal tubules and collects in the renal pelvis of each kidney.
 The urine flows from the kidneys through the ureters to the bladder.
 The urine is stored in the bladder until it leaves the body through the urethra.

 Cancer that starts in the ureters or the renal pelvis (the part of the kidney that collects urine and drains it to the ureters) is different from renal cell cancer.
-For more information, see Transitional Cell Cancer of the Renal Pelvis and Ureter Treatment.
+For more information, visit Transitional Cell Cancer of the Renal Pelvis and Ureter Treatment.

 Smoking and misuse of certain pain medicines can affect the risk of renal cell cancer.

-Risk factors for renal cell cancer include the following:
+Risk factors for renal cell cancer include:

-• Misusing certain pain medicines, including over-the-counter pain medicines, for a long time.
+• misusing certain pain medicines, including over-the-counter pain medicines, for a long time

-• Having high blood pressure.
+• having high blood pressure

-• Having a family history of renal cell cancer.
+• having a family history of renal cell cancer

 Signs of renal cell cancer include blood in the urine and a lump in the abdomen.

-• Blood in the urine.
+• blood in the urine

-• A lump in the abdomen.
+• a lump in the abdomen

-• A pain in the side that doesn't go away.
+• a pain in the side that doesn't go away

-• Loss of appetite.
+• loss of appetite

-• Weight loss for no known reason.
+• weight loss for no known reason

-• Anemia.
+• anemia

 Tests that examine the abdomen and kidneys are used to diagnose renal cell cancer.

-• Ultrasound exam: A procedure in which high-energy sound waves (ultrasound) are bounced off internal tissues or organs and make echoes.
+• Ultrasound exam uses high-energy sound waves (ultrasound) that bounce off internal tissues or organs and make echoes.
 The echoes form a picture of body tissues called a sonogram.

-• Blood chemistry studies: A procedure in which a blood sample is checked to measure the amounts of certain substances released into the blood by organs and tissues in the body.
+• Blood chemistry study uses a blood sample to measure the amounts of certain substances released into the blood by organs and tissues in the body.
 An unusual (higher or lower than normal) amount of a substance can be a sign of disease.

-• Urinalysis: A test to check the color of urine and its contents, such as sugar, protein, red blood cells, and white blood cells.
+• Urinalysis checks the color of urine and its contents, such as sugar, protein, red blood cells, and white blood cells.

-• MRI (magnetic resonance imaging): A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body.
+• MRI (magnetic resonance imaging) uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body.
 This procedure is also called nuclear magnetic resonance imaging (NMRI).

 Certain factors affect prognosis (chance of recovery) and treatment options.

-The prognosis and treatment options depend on the following:
+The prognosis and treatment options depend on:

-• The stage of the disease.
+• the stage of the disease

-• The patient's age and general health.
+• your age and general health

 Stages of Renal Cell Cancer